ami-zou/pwc-2022-demo/README.md

 ## Pre-requisites
 ### XUMM App NFT-devnet node
 This app uses XUMM, a non-custodial wallet, for signing the transaction.
-[XLS-20d](https://github.com/XRPLF/XRPL-Standards/discussions/46), native NFT support on XRPL, is still in development and is only available on NFT-devnet at the moment (intended release on mainnet/sidechain is June 2022).
+Native NFT support on XRPL, [XLS-20d](https://github.com/XRPLF/XRPL-Standards/discussions/46), is still in development and is only available on NFT-devnet at the moment (intended release on mainnet/sidechain is June 2022).
 To access NFT-devnet via XUMM, you'll have to add a customized node.
 Please scan this [QR code](https://nnwqrfc.dlvr.cloud/XLS20-QR.png) using XUMM app (scanning it directly with Camera app doesn't work) to add NFT-devnet to your XUMM.
 Then in `Settings > Advanced > Node` you can switch it to `xls20-sandbox.rippletest.net:51233` (NFT-devnet).
 It is recommended to also turn on `Develper mode`

 ### XUMM App integration